1958 Fender Bassman Amp Tweed

-This vintage 1958 Fender Bassman amp with desirable 5F6-A circuit and tweed covering came through the shop a few years ago.
+This vintage 1958 Fender Bassman amp with desirable 5F6-A circuit, tweed covering, and four speakers came through the shop a few years ago.
 I'm always a vintage Fender amp buyer but I especially love the Bassman model amplifiers from the 1950s.
-You can contact me here to sell a vintage Fender guitar amp.
+You can contact me here to sell a Fender amp.

 Check out a few other vintage Fender Bassman guitar amplifiers that have come through the shop: